-We cross-matched our sample with the MPA-JHU DR7 catalog to obtain the measurements of the stellar mass, $M_\star$, which is obtained by fitting the SDSS $ugriz$ photometry\cite{Kauffmann2003}.
-The GSWLC\cite{Salim2016} provides SFR for SDSS galaxies, and we used the SFR from the GSWLC-2 version, obtained by fitting the UV$+$optical$+$mid-IR SEDs.
-We adopted $\log(sSFR[\rm{yr}^{-1}]) = -11$ to separate quiescent/quenched galaxies from star-forming galaxies, where $sSFR=SFR/M_\star$.
-The axis ratios, which describe the projected ellipticity of galaxies, are obtained by cross-matching our sample with the \verb|PhotoObjAll| table of SDSS DR12\cite{SDSSDR12}.
 We downloaded the SDSS optical images for these galaxies from the SDSS website.
 Each galaxy image is positioned at its center, with a size equal to 6 times $R_{50}$ (512 pixels on each side).
-These images are constructed from the SDSS data in the $g$, $r$ and $i$ bands to form 3-color jpg images using the published pipeline\cite{Lupton2004PASP}.
+These images are constructed from SDSS data in the $g$, $r$ and $i$ bands to form 3-color jpg images using the published pipeline (\cite{Lupton2004PASP}).
 In the following, we use galaxy images for AI training.
 The image size is chosen as stated above to ensure that both the central and peripheral regions of galaxies are included in the AI learning process, while minimizing the influence of other galaxies or objects.
-Our final central galaxy sample consists of 400,309 galaxies, among which 259,148 have $M_\star\ge 10^{10.5}\Msun$.
+Our final central galaxy sample consists of 400,309 galaxies, of which 259,148 have $M_\star\ge 10^{10.5}M_\odot$.